-A. REPORT COMPLETION DATE FOR APPROVED JURISDICTIONAL DETERMINATION (JD): 06/24/08
+A. REPORT COMPLETION DATE FOR APPROVED JURISDICTIONAL DETERMINATION (JD): August 29, 2013

-B. DISTRICT OFFICE, FILE NAME, AND NUMBER:SPK 2008-784 #1

-C. PROJECT LOCATION AND BACKGROUND INFORMATION: State:Colorado County/parish/borough: Gunnison City: Center coordinates of site (lat/long in degree decimal format): Lat.
-38.9372° N, Long.
-107.31247° W. Universal Transverse Mercator: Name of nearest waterbody: Anthracite Creek Name of nearest Traditional Navigable Water (TNW) into which the aquatic resource flows: Gunnison River Name of watershed or Hydrologic Unit Code (HUC): 14020004 Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request.
-Check if other sites (e.g., offsite mitigation sites, disposal sites, etc) are associated with this action and are recorded on a different JD form.
-D. REVIEW PERFORMED FOR SITE EVALUATION (CHECK ALL THAT APPLY): ☐ Office (Desk) Determination.
-Date: 06/24/2008 ☐ Field Determination.
-Date(s): CTION II: SUMMARY OF FINDINGS RHA SECTION 10 DETERMINATION OF JURISDICTION. ere Are no "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the iew area.
+B. DISTRICT OFFICE, FILE NAME, AND NUMBER: Sacramento District, Watt Avenue/US 50 Interchange project, SPK-2013-00769 C. PROJECT LOCATION AND BACKGROUND INFORMATION: State: California County/parish/borough: Sacramento City: Center coordinates of site (lat/long in degree decimal format): Lat.
+38.55936°, Long. -121.37946° Universal Transverse Mercator: 10 641195.59 4269125.19 Name of nearest waterbody: American River Name of nearest Traditional Navigable Water (TNW) into which the aquatic resource flows: American River Name of watershed or Hydrologic Unit Code (HUC): Lower American.
+California, 18020111 Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request.
+Check if other sites (e.g., offsite mitigation sites, disposal sites, etc...) are associated with this action and are recorded on a different JD form: D. REVIEW PERFORMED FOR SITE EVALUATION (CHECK ALL THAT APPLY): Office (Desk) Determination.
+Date: Field Determination.
+Date(s): August 28, 2013 SECTION II: SUMMARY OF FINDINGS A. RHA SECTION 10 DETERMINATION OF JURISDICTION.
+There Are no "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the review area.
 [Required] Waters subject to the ebb and flow of the tide.
-Waters are presently used, or have been used in the past, or may be susceptible for use to transport interstate or foreign commerce Explain: В. CWA SECTION 404 DETERMINATION OF JURISDICTION.
-The ere Are "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
+Waters are presently used, or have been used in the past, or may be susceptible for use to transport interstate or foreign commerce.
+B. CWA SECTION 404 DETERMINATION OF JURISDICTION.
+There Are no "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
 [Required] 1.
 Waters of the U.S. a.
-Indicate presence of waters of U.S. in review area (check all that apply): TNWs, including territorial seas Wetlands adjacent to TNWs Relatively permanent waters2 (RPWs) that flow directly or indirectly into TNWs Non-RPWs that flow directly or indirectly into TNWs Wetlands directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs Impoundments of jurisdictional waters Isolated (interstate or intrastate) waters, including isolated wetlands b.
-Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: 100linear feet: 65width (ft) and/or acres.
-Wetlands: 0.25 acres. c.
-Limits (boundaries) of jurisdiction based on: Established by OHWM.
-Elevation of established OHWM (if known): 2.
-Non-regulated waters/wetlands (check if applicable): Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional Explain: .
+Indicate presence of waters of U.S. in review area (check all that apply): 1 ☐ TNWs, including territorial seas ☐ Wetlands adjacent to TNWs Relatively permanent waters (RPWs) that flow directly or indirectly into TNWs Non-RPWs that flow directly or indirectly into TNWs Wetlands directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs ☐ Impoundments of jurisdictional waters ☐ Isolated (interstate or intrastate) waters, including isolated wetlands b.
+Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: linear feet. wide, and/or acres.
+Wetlands: c.
+Limits (boundaries) of jurisdiction based on: Pick List Elevation of established OHWM (if known): 2.
+Non-regulated waters/wetlands (check if applicable): Detentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
+Explain: The review area contains two ditches supporting wetland vegetation (Features 1 and 2) and delinated as seasonal wetlands (0.27 acre in total).
+Available office- and field-based information indicates that the ditches were excavated wholly in, and drain only uplands.
+Neither of the ditches carries a relatively permanent flow of water, nor acts as a surface hydrology connection between two (or more) waters of the U.S. These features were assessed and confirmed to not be waters of the U.S., based on guidance in the 1986 preamble (FR Vol. 51, No. 219, p.
+41217) as also contained in the Rapanos guidance provided to field staff (USACE Jurisdictional Determination Form